DWhiteheadCode/Tracer-Abilities/README.md

 A `TArray<FRecallData>` is used to store the recall data for the entire duration that can be rewound.
 This array is treated somewhat like a queue, where elements at the front (lower index) are the most recent entries, while elements at the back (higher index) are the oldest entries.

 When the ability is initialised, a looping timer (called the `PushRecallData` timer) is started that frequently pushes a new entry into the array, using the character's current location/ rotation/ health.
 On initialisation, a second, non-looping, timer is started (called the `MaxQueueSize` timer) that lasts for the maximum recall length (i.e. the amount of time that will be rewound, not the amount of time that it takes for the rewind to complete).
-When this timer ends, a flag is set that will cause the oldest entry to be popped off the array each time a new entry is about to be pushed into it.
+When this timer ends, a boolean flag is set that will cause the oldest entry to be popped off the array each time a new entry is about to be pushed into the array.
 This ensures that the array only holds data from the relevant time period.

 When the ability is started, the following things happen:
 - The player's character is set to be invisible, and their collision is disabled